Estimated reading time: 9 minutes

 Vittorio Colao, CEO, Vodafone Group Plc, summarises it in the following word:

 “In a world that is changing at a faster rate than ever before, a variety of sensors are essential to enable businesses to effectively interpret different signals, both mitigating risk and seizing opportunity”.

 We have discovered this with the Leadership Table Workshop that CEO Talks is conducting with executive teams.
-By creating a surprising, differentiated environment to discuss a number of essential questions on the team, the company and the individual, the teams start to discover not only answers but even new questions, new areas that we not necessarily discussed.
+By creating a surprising, differentiated environment to discuss several essential questions on the team, the company and the individual, the teams start to discover not only answers but even new questions, new areas that we not necessarily discussed.
 Every team has its taboo or topics that we “don’t need to discuss (again)”.
-This is accomplished by having two experienced external executive coaches using their intuition to lead the conversation on the topic that they suspect is instrumental.
-At the same time, not know “the whole story”, we have experienced more profound, strategic and even liberating discussions in a team.
-In summary: authentic, safe and creative conversations is what every team needs.
+This is accomplished by having two experienced external executive coaches use their intuition to lead the conversation on the topic they suspect is instrumental.
+At the same time, not knowing “the whole story”, we have experienced more profound, strategic and liberating discussions in a team.
+In summary: authentic, safe and creative conversations are what every team needs.

 I already hear you say, “but we need cohesion, not divergent options and ideas”.